rlivings39/cpp-practice/cpp-software-design/README.md

 Highly related to SRP is DRY (don't repeat yourself).

 Avoid premature separation of concerns until you know what kind of change to expect.
 If you don't know how things might change, wait and then separate.
-Apply the "you aren't gonna need it" (YAGNI) principle.
+Apply the "You aren't gonna need it" (YAGNI) principle.

 #### Guideline 2 Takeaways

 * Expect change